Henry Parker 1868 – 1900

 By the time of the 1891 Census, the household had contracted further.
 Only 5 persons are recorded living in the house – as against 12 in the 1871 Census.
 They are:-

 We know that the eldest daughter, Elizabeth Annie, had died in 1888 (at only 30).
 Poor Mary Ellen now looks as though she has been assigned the role of spinster housekeeper to her widower father.
 Young Herbert is perhaps preparing for the possibility that, as with the Edwards and Mason families before him, he may succeed to the Foley Agency after his father’s death.
-If so, it was not to be.
-Richard is presumably already in Queensland, Australia, where we know that he too died young, in 1893 aged just 26.
+If so, it was not to be, though he did pursue his career a a land agent in Yorkshire.
+Richard had moved to Queensland, Australia, in 1885 but his life there seems not to have been happy as he committed suicide there in 1893 aged just 26.
+At this time Alice was still in Japan as a missionary.

 Meanwhile, back to Thomas, Prebentary, Parker.
 We know that, presumably some time in the early 70s, he went to the Cathedral School in Hereford and was ordained in 1885.
 His childhood at The Vine, among the apple orchards and lush meadows of the Frome valley, clearly left him with a love of horticulture that lasted all his long life.
 After curacies and incumbencies outside the County, he came to Breinton as vicar in 1932 and remained there till his retirement in 1938 when he went to live at Vineyard Croft in Hereford.
 There he grew apples, of which he was apparently a connoisseur.
 He died in 1965 – at the age of 103 – at which time he was the oldest clergyman in Britain!

 Preb.
-Parker had married Caroline Masefield in 1929, the poet John Masefield’s sister.
+Parker had married Jessie Humphries in 1902, but she died in 1916 and then married Caroline Masefield in 1929, the poet John Masefield’s sister.
 She herself was a noteworthy personality, having received violin lessons from Edward Elgar, when she lived in Tupsley and before Elgar’s rise to fame, and also having played in the orchestra whose performances of his own music were broadcast to the great man on his death bed.